ScottBrenner/cfn-lint-action/README.md

 ## Running Locally

 This is a JavaScript GitHub Action that relies on Node for third party packages.
 To get this working on your local machine, firstly make sure you have a working [NodeJS](https://nodejs.org/en/) runtime.
-It is also recommended to use [Act](https://github.com/nektos/act) to test &amp; run actions locally.
+It is also recommended to use [Act](https://github.com/nektos/act) to test & run actions locally.
 These instructions assume you have the [GitHub CLI](https://cli.github.com/) installed.

 1. Firstly, [fork](https://cli.github.com/manual/gh_repo_fork) the repository by running: